merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {:.notice}
 For names in the first column please use only letters, digits, and the underscore character.

-**Thanks to these two files, genome bins in anvi'o collections and cultivar genomes can be combined and analyzed together seamlessly**.
+**Thanks to these two files, genomes described in anvi'o collections and genomes obtained via other sources can be combined and analyzed together seamlessly**.
 The most essential need for the coherence within the genomes storage is to make sure each internal and external genome is generated identically with respect to how genes were called, how functions were assigned, etc. Anvi'o will check for most things, but it can't stop you from doing mistakes.
 For instance, if the gene caller that identified open reading frames is not identical across all contigs databases, the genes described in genomes storage will not necessarily be comparable.
 If you are not sure about something, send us an e-mail, and we will be happy to try to clarify.

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">A real example for hardcore tutorial readers: A *Prochlorococcus* pangenome</span>
+<span class="extra-info-header">A real example for committed tutorial readers: A *Prochlorococcus* pangenome</span>

 For the sake of reproducibility, the rest of the tutorial will follow a real example.